thomas7c7/My-portfolio/README.md

 #
-This branch Includes all of  relational database and object-oriented programming projects that I successfully completed in my courses.
+This branch Includes all of  the relational database and object-oriented programming projects that I successfully completed in my courses.
 I developed them using two different programs (C# and Python).